-These changes should improve matters for those pestered by constant nuisance calls and will also hit cold callers attempting to sell PPI (payment protection insurance).
+These changes should improve matters for those pestered by constant nuisance calls and will also hit claims management companies trying to help people reclaim mis-sold PPI.

 A statement issued by the Department for Digital, Culture, Media & Sport (DCMS) confirmed the move.
 Until now, consumers have had to ‘opt-out’ of receiving these calls.

 Unwanted calls and texts – stop irritating spam callers and texts for good

 With these changes in place, companies will have to check that they have your consent before calling you.
 Going against this rule could see rogue companies hit with fines of up to £500,000 from the Information Commissioner’s Office (ICO).

 According to the Financial Conduct Authority, billions of nuisance calls have been recorded over the past year.
 It estimates that the total number is equivalent to around 50 calls, texts or emails being made to every member of the adult population.